-An axially loaded test specimen was used to simulate the tensile stresses in the flange due to girder flexure.
+An axially loaded test specimen was used to simulate the girder stiffener detail.
 The test specimen is shown in Figure 2-2.
 The specimen was subjected to axial tensile cyclic loading as illustrated in Figure 2-2.
-The specimen is symmetric about the flange to ensure uniform stress at the stiffener detail.
-There are two stiffeners and one web on each side of the flange plate.
+The specimen is symmetric about the loaded flange plate to ensure uniform stress at the stiffener detail.
+There are two stiffeners and one simulated web on each side of the flange plate.